-I’ve seen similar behavior myself, whether with my own kids or from observing others.
-Kids who don’t stay seated at story time despite parents telling them to pay attention.
-Or the ones who throw toys and misbehave, all with a mischievous smile on their face.
+We’ve all either seen or experienced this ourselves.
+We’ve witnessed kids who don’t stay seated during story time despite their parents telling them to pay attention.
+Or the ones who throw toys and misbehave, all with a mischievous smile on their faces.

 With behavior like this, it’s no wonder we don’t feel like taking kids out in public sometimes.

 So, are you stuck at home to avoid the hassles of being out in public?
 Are outings destined to feel horrible each time you go out?

 You can take your kids out in public—whether for fun or obligation—and have them listen to you as well.
 After all, it’s crucial that they pay attention for their safety, enjoyment, and for the respect of others around you.